x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * The XOR encryption key is still present but obfuscated within the code.
 * Added random hash identifier to the INF file.
 * Added random hash identifier to the DLL file.
+* Added check for cmstp files, if not there copy from /cmstp/files/ to mockfolder.

 # Additional fixes:
-Added powershell check for the .ps1 file (checks for powershell v1, v2, v7) This will fix the issue for 23h2 with the powershell path.
+* Added powershell check for the .ps1 file (checks for powershell v1, v2, v7) This will fix the issue for 23h2 with the powershell path.
+* Added check for cmstp files, if not there copy from /cmstp/files/ to mockfolder. (this makes it that there is no need for installal the cmstp before hand.)

 # main file change
 * .ps1 file been re-dev by  `keytrap-x86` Thanks sir, Tips hat.
+** Added check for cmstp files, if not there copy from /cmstp/files/ to mockfolder.

 # Issues
 * Feel free to make issue ticket, if sum is not working, or support blocks missing.